 Sourcing strategies for recruiters are a work in progress.
 They can always be reshaped and improved with new techniques and technology.

 With the right mix of sourcing methods and tools, you can reach out to and connect with a large number of passive candidates.
-Whether you’re actively looking to fill positions or simply filling your talent pool for the future, improving your recruitment sourcing strategies can improve your recruitment yield ratio over time.
+Whether you’re actively looking to fill positions or simply building relationships for the future, improving your recruitment sourcing strategies can improve your recruitment yield ratio over time.

 Here are a few techniques on how to enhance your recruitment sourcing strategy: